polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

 Errors indicate when a call has failed, and why it has failed.
 For this tutorial, you define the following error conditions:

-- An attempt to make a claim that has already exists.
+- An attempt to make a claim that already exists.

 - An attempt to revoke a claim that does not exist.